taliff0001/promptology/README.md

 # promptology
-A repo for meta prompts and other useful prompts
+A repo for meta promts and more